globalbioticinteractions/globalbioticinteractions.github.io/_posts/2018-08-16-models-in-fashion.md

 ```

 The snippet is give an example of how a predator-prey interaction (e.g., stingray (<em>Rajiformes</em>) preying on shore crabs (<em>Grapsidae</em>) is modeled using rdf/owl approach.

-Aside from a GloBI example of species interaction expressed in JSON-LD, no other species interaction dataset is expressed in data formats related to resource definition framework (RDF).

 From https://github.com/globalbioticinteractions/jsonld-template-dataset/blob/master/globi-dataset.jsonld , the example below shows a way to express a species interaction in JSON-LD.